RileyKun/RileyKun/README.md

 ### hi
-i'm riley, your local enby that does c++ and linux things.
+i'm riley, your local enby that does c++ things.

 email me: `admin@jvnkbin.moe`